AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 By linking your Facebook page and AppointmentGuru, you'll be able to direct people to your booking page to make an appointment.
 You can also setup an instant reply when you aren't around to respond.
 More information is available on [Linking Facebook](/help/linking-facebook/).

 If you don't have a Facebook page, we’ll create the page for you and add business information, images etc. We’ll also add the “book now” button and instant reply mentioned above.
+[Send us an email](mailto:support@appointmentguru.co) with your request.

 *Price: Free.*